What is hidradenitis suppurativa?

 If the condition isn't treated and gets worse, hollow tunnels can form under the skin.
 Over time, the infection and tunnels will heal, but a thick scar may form.
 These scars can keep skin from stretching naturally.

 How is hidradenitis suppurativa treated?

 The treatment for hidradenitis suppurativa depends on how serious it is.
 Your doctor may discuss options, such as:

-Hormone pills.
-Some women are helped by taking birth control pills or other medicines that affect their hormones.
+- Hormone pills.
+Taking birth control pills or other medicines that affect hormones may help.

 How can you care for yourself?